 You’ve applied, you have your financial arrangements squared away, and now it’s time to get registered for courses.
 But, before you decide what classes to take, we ask that you take an assessment to determine where you will be most successful.
 The dates, times and scheduling instructions are available on the Placement Assessment page.

 From here, you will meet directly with an advisor and attend new student orientation.
-Schedule an appointment at the Student Success Center.
+Schedule an appointment with the Advising Center.

 What if I still have more questions?